Andrew Road triple murder: Sek's testimony

 Sek Kim Wah took the stand on 26 July 1985.
 Initially blaming Nyu Kok Meng for killing one of the victims and stating he had no intention to kill, Sek later admitted on the stand that he had murdered all three victims, but claimed diminished responsibility.
-When he was asked how he felt when strangling Annie Low, Sek brought up an incident in 1980 or 1981 when he was strangled by someone at the Singapore Boys’ Home until he blacked out.
-Sek said: “At first I felt discomfort.
-Then it was very thrilling... as if the lights were being switched on and off.”
+When he was asked how he felt when strangling Annie Low, Sek brought up an incident in 1980 or 1981 when he had been strangled by someone at the Singapore Boys' Home until he blacked out.
+Sek said, "At first I felt discomfort.
+Then it was very thrilling... as if the lights were being switched on and off."
 He described feeling thrilled when he strangled his victims, and stated he enjoyed it.
-He also said he wanted to electrocute the victims but forgot to turn on the electricity, and hence he electrocuted the goldfish reared in Tay's bungalow instead.
+He also said he wanted to electrocute the victims but forgot to turn on the electricity, and hence he electrocuted the goldfish in Tay's bungalow instead.
 When asked by Justice Lai why he did that, Sek said he did not know, but said the more he tried everything, the more thrilling it became.
 Additionally, he told the court why he killed the victims: he said Robert Tay had recognized his voice and face; Sek was initially elated at Tay's recognition but eventually it occurred to him that he had to silence the victims.
 Not only did he recount how he strangled the couple at East Coast Park the month before he killed the three victims at Andrew Road, Sek also said in court that he wanted to be like Rambo, the hero in the film First Blood, with whom Sek identified as a good person wrongfully accused by the police.
-He even said he wanted to kill at least 15 policemen, due to his hatred towards them.
+He even said he wanted to kill at least 15 policemen, due to his hatred of them.